tanpham380/Face_Recognition_DeepFace/README.md

 - **Provide a Contribution Guide:**  If you want others to contribute to the project, include a "Contributing" section with guidelines.
 - **Link to Documentation:**  If you have more detailed documentation, link to it from the README.

-By following these suggestions, you can create a README.md file that is both informative and visually appealing.